Duration & Fees

 Today the journey continues on to Dar es Salaam, travelling through lush scenery and palm trees as the warm Indian Ocean gets closer.
 To-day's drive time is extended due to the heavier amount of traffic heading into the city, but the sights and sounds of Dar's vibrant outer suburbs are sure to keep everyone entertained.
 Look out for the colourful shop fronts with their sometimes humorous catch phrases.
 On arrival in Dar es Salaam a lovely seaside campsite is approached and everyone prepares for departure to Zanzibar the next morning.

-A ferry is taken from Dar es Salaam to the "Spice Island,” where there is the option to spend the next three nights.
+A ferry is taken from Dar es Salaam to the "Spice Island,” where the next three nights will be spent.
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.
 New passengers may join here to replace those that’ll leave at the end of the excursion to Zanzibar.

-Please note: Accommodation and meals are not provided whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
-The Trip Leader will be available and can arrange accommodation, while meals can be enjoyed from a wide selection of restaurants.
+Please note: Meals are not provided whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
+The Trip Leader will be available and can arrange activities, while meals can be enjoyed from a wide selection of restaurants.
 There is also a wide variety of optional excursions on offer - these are listed later in this document.

 PLEASE NOTE: New legislation prohibits the taking of photographs during the Zanzibar ferry ride.
 Spot fines can be issued if legislation is not obeyed.